Free Power of Attorney Template

 State-Specific Execution Requirements

-Each state has unique requirements for executing a power of attorney.
-Some states require notarization, others require witnesses, and some require both.
-Failure to follow your state's requirements can render the document invalid.
+Each U.S. state has unique requirements for executing a power of attorney.
+Some American states require notarization, others require witnesses, and some require both.
+Failure to follow your state's requirements can render the document invalid under United States law.

 Durable vs Springing Power of Attorney

 A durable power of attorney takes effect immediately and remains valid if you become incapacitated.
-A springing power of attorney only becomes effective when you become incapacitated.
-Durable POAs are generally more practical because third parties can rely on them immediately.
+A springing power of attorney only becomes effective when you become incapacitated, which can create delays when American banks and institutions need to verify incapacity.
+U.S. estate-planning attorneys generally recommend durable POAs because third parties can rely on them immediately.

 When a Power of Attorney Terminates

-A power of attorney automatically terminates upon your death.
+A power of attorney automatically terminates upon your death under U.S. law.
 It may also terminate on a specified date, upon the occurrence of an event, or when you formally revoke it.
-Any general or durable POA becomes invalid when a divorce decree is finalized.
+In the United States, any general or durable POA becomes invalid when a divorce decree is finalized in most states.

 Acceptance by Third Parties

-Banks, investment firms, real estate agencies, and government agencies may request a certified copy or may have their own POA forms.
+American banks, investment firms, real estate agencies, and U.S. government agencies may request a certified copy or may have their own POA forms.
 Some institutions may hesitate to accept an older POA.
-Having a recent, properly executed POA increases acceptance rates.
+Having a recent, properly executed POA increases acceptance rates across the United States.

 Frequently Asked Questions